 How to Prune Wax Begonia?

-Wax Begonia can get leggy, that is it tends to reach a particular direction from where the sun light is coming.
+Wax Begonia can get leggy, that is it tends to reach a particular direction from where the sunlight is coming.

 How to Grow Wax Begonia in Containers?

 Wax begonias are one of the best indoor houseplants that you can easily grow in containers.
-In containers it can live up to five years.
+In containers, it can live up to five years.

-Use large pots (with a lot of drainage holes) as I have already said, “They can grow up to 46cm and can spread up to 30cm” — quit large.
+Use large pots (with a lot of drainage holes) as I have already said, “They can grow up to 46cm and can spread up to 30cm” — quite large.
 It will also help you to avoid replanting the plant.

 How to Overwinter Begonias?